 Charitable IRA Rollover

-- You may have established a life insurance policy to protect your family’s income, cover the mortgage on your home or send kids to college if something happened to the primary wage earner.
-However, if the reasons for needing insurance have ended, you now have a significant asset that may be used to help MIS while perhaps providing you tax savings.
-The gift is complete, and the charitable deduction is earned, when MIS is made the owner and irrevocable beneficiary of the policy.
+You may have established a life insurance policy to protect your family’s income, cover the mortgage on your home or send kids to college if something happened to the primary wage earner.
+However, if the reasons for needing insurance have ended are no longer applicable, you now have a significant asset that may be used to help MIS while perhaps providing you tax savings.
+The gift is complete, and the potential charitable deduction is earned, when MIS is made the owner and irrevocable beneficiary of the policy.

-- Assets like artwork, coin collection, car, boat or airplane, or antiques that you no longer want to insure or maintain are valuable gifts to MIS.
-Taxes on the sale of these appreciated items are even higher than taxes on stocks and real estate.
+Assets like artwork, a coin collection, car, boat or airplane, or antiques that you no longer want to insure or maintain, are valuable gifts to MIS.
+Taxes on the sale of these appreciated items are even higher than taxes on the growth in value of stocks and real estate.

-- Do you have a second home or rental property that you no longer wish to maintain and insure?
-Is your vacation home no longer being used by family and friends?
-These properties may be highly appreciated and could result in costly taxes if sold outright.
+Do you have a second home or rental property that you no longer wish to maintain and insure?
+Is your vacation home no longer being used less and less by family and friends?
+These properties may be highly appreciated and could result in costly taxes if when sold outright.
 However, by donating your real estate, you could use the property to fulfill your charitable intentions while minimizing or even eliminating capital gain taxes!
-A gift of your real estate can make a transformative difference in funding MIS.
+A gift of your real estate can make a transformative difference in funding for MIS.

 Contribute personal home, vacation property or farm while maintaining right to use it

-- You may already be planning to leave your home or vacation property to a nonprofit through your will or trust.
-While your estate gift may help avoid estate taxes, you can truly benefit by gifting your home to MIS now and living in it for the rest of your life.
-You receive immediate income tax savings while eliminating probate on the asset.
-You will remain responsible for maintenance, tax, insurance and general upkeep, but you will have the satisfaction of making a life-changing gift during your lifetime to benefit MIS in the future.
+You may already be planning to leave your home or vacation property to a nonprofit through your will or trust.
+While your estate gift may help avoid taxes, you can truly benefit by gifting your home to MIS now and living in it for the rest of your life.
+You receive immediate income tax savings while eliminating probate, and estate taxes, on the asset.
+You will remain responsible for maintenance, tax, insurance and general upkeep, but you will have the satisfaction of making a school-changing gift today to benefit MIS in the future.

-- Certain types of charitable gifts allow you to receive a secure stream of income for life, reduce your taxes and allow you to make a future gift to MIS.
+Certain types of charitable gifts allow you to receive a secure stream of income for life, potentially reduce your income and estate taxes and allow you to make a future gift to MIS.
 You may even enjoy a higher financial return from low-income or non-productive assets while supporting MIS’s mission.

-- Establishing a CGA today will pay you a fixed dollar amount for the rest of your life, beginning immediately.
-You establish a CGA with a transfer of cash, appreciated securities or real estate to MIS.
-In return, MIS pays you an annuity, the amount of which is determined by your age (and the age of one other beneficiary, if desired) at the time payments begin.
+Establishing a CGA today will pay you a fixed dollar amount for the rest of your life, beginning immediately right away.
+You may establish a CGA with a transfer of cash, appreciated securities or real estate to MIS.
+In return, MIS pays you an annuity, the amount of which is determined by your age (and the age of up to one other beneficiary, if desired) at the time payments begin.
 The older you are, the higher the payment amount you lock in.
 Additionally, a large part of the payment is tax-free for many years and you can qualify for a tax deduction on a sizeable portion of the value of the assets used to fund your CGA.